Gastric Bypass Surgery Sydney | Specialist Bypass Surgeon (Roux-en-Y & Single Loop)

 Suitability is determined following a comprehensive consultation and medical assessment.

-Gastric Bypass surgery typically results in significant weight loss and metabolic improvement.
+Gastric Bypass surgery typically results in significant and sustained weight loss and metabolic improvement.

 Expected outcomes include: